jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_duplex_extend.rst

 =================================

-This section describes the steps to extend capacity with worker nodes on a **StarlingX R5.0 bare metal All-in-one Duplex** deployment configuration.
+This section describes the steps to extend capacity with worker nodes on a
+|prod| All-in-one Duplex deployment configuration.

 .. contents::
    :local: